 Halloween Noodles – Sensory Play!

 Halloween-themed noodles make OOEY GOOEY FUN for little fingers!
-This activity works in sensory, fine motor, visual-motor skills.
+This activity works in sensory, fine motor, and visual-motor skills.
 Searching for items within the noodles makes sensory play fun.

 Halloween Noodles Sensory Activity